Skip to main content

 Federal law prohibits illegal immigrants from receiving most public benefits.
 But, they can receive emergency services, health care, and other programs deemed “necessary to protect life and safety.”

-Education Checks
+Education Checks and Tuition Costs

 A growing number of states in the U.S. offer state financial aid to qualified students regardless of their immigration status.
-Oklahoma is one of the states that offer these benefits to students living here illegally.
+Oklahoma is one of the states that offers these benefits to students living here illegally.

 The policy aims to help young people brought into the U.S. illegally by their immigrant parents.
 For example, those with Deferred Action for Childhood Arrivals (DACA) status.
 These students can qualify for in-state tuition rates if they are Oklahoma residents.